In this guide, we're comparing James Allen and... Costco?

 Costco is a wholesale retailer that sells most of their items in bulk, while also selling fresh seafood, barbecue grills, toothbrushes, and diamond engagement rings in their warehouses.

 On the other hand, James Allen is an online diamond retailer that specializes in loose diamonds and ring settings in order to create your perfect ring.

 But which if these unique retailers has the better bridal jewelry?
 Let's find out as we pit Costco and James Allen against each other to find out where you can get the better deal.

 Bottom Line Up Front: James Allen is a better online retailer of diamonds and fine jewelry.
-They also let you custom build your ring so it can be one of a kind.
+They even let you custom build your ring so it can be one of a kind.
 Their 360° HD images of every diamond, 24/7 customer service, and hassle free return policy enhances the shopping experience.

-James Allen delivers a better quality product at a lower price compared to retail stores like Costco.
+James Allen delivers a better quality product at a lower price compared to big box retail stores like Costco.
 They are are changing the jewelry industry for the better, and we are proud to recommend them to you.

 Shopping Experience Comparison